awgamedev/AWS/.github/instructions/routes.instructions.md

 - Ensure that all routes are properly documented with comments explaining their purpose and functionality.
 - Follow RESTful conventions for route naming and HTTP methods where applicable.
 - Implement error handling for routes to manage unexpected situations gracefully.
+- If certain logic should be refactored to another file, add sections at the bottom of the file.
+These sections should suggest a file path, where these Locic should be moved to.
+For Example Controllers, Views (ejs files), Services, Utilities, Middleware, etc.

 ## Example Structure